ReddyDivya/rd-namaste-react-notes/Chapter - 04 - Talk is cheap, show me the code/Theory/Talk-is-cheap-show-me-the-code.md

 `Child Component Identity` - In some cases, we may need to interact with child components directly.
 Keys provide a way to reference and interact with specific child components within a parent component.

+However, it's important to note that keys should be unique among siblings but don't necessarily have to be globally unique.
+React uses keys to establish a relationship between the virtual DOM elements and the actual DOM elements.
+As such, keys are primarily used within the scope of the parent component to identify its children.

+When choosing keys, it's a good practice to use stable and unique identifiers for elements, such as database IDs, UUIDs, or indices, depending on your data source.
+Avoid using random or non-unique values as keys, as they can lead to unexpected rendering behavior and performance issues.

 **Example** :

 ```